vippsas/vipps-solutions/azure-b2c/README.md

 # Azure AD B2C

 The following will describe how Vipps ePayment and Login can be integrated with Azure AD B2C to achieve a better flow for user registration and payment.
 The login and payment flow can be implemented both separately and together.
-Implementing the flows together allow users to be registered during payment and later log as a registered user.
+Implementing the flows together allow users to be registered during payment and later log in as a registered user.

 Azure Active Directory Business-to-Customer (Azure AD B2C) is a customer identity management solution.
 Learn more about it on the